pranjalik606/AndroidActivityLifeCycle/README.md

-Hello This is "Android Activity Life Cycle"
+Hello This is "Android Activity Life Cycle".